-14.6 Use of Material Safety Data Sheet (MSDS)
+16.8 Use of a Safety Data Sheet (SDS)

 A safety data sheet (SDS), material safety data sheet (MSDS), or product safety data sheet (PSDS) is an important component of product stewardship, occupational safety and health, and spill-handling procedures.
 MSDS formats can vary from source to source within a country depending on national requirements.